26th MEU Marines return from Norway

 |0

-This work, 26th MEU Marines return from Norway [Image 4 of 4], by Cpl Corey Mathews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 26th MEU Marines return from Norway [Image 4 of 4], by Cpl Gary Jayne III, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT